Mr. Mulliner: Adaptations

 Fourteen Mulliner stories were adapted for television as part of the 1974–1978 television series Wodehouse Playhouse, though Mr Mulliner himself only appeared in the pilot episode.
 In the episode, "The Reverent Wooing of Archibald", Mr Mulliner was portrayed by William Mervyn.

-Richard Griffiths starred as Mr Mulliner in a series of radio adaptations of the stories, including six episodes in 2002 under the title Meet Mr Mulliner and four episodes in 2004 under the title More Mr Mulliner.
-The series aired on BBC Radio 4.
+BBC Radio 4, in 2002, aired a series of 15-minute adaptations by Roger Davenport of the short stories in six episodes, under the title Meet Mr Mulliner, with Richard Griffiths starring as the narrator, Mr Mulliner and directed by Ned Chaillet.
+An ensemble cast of Matilda Ziegler as Miss Postlethwaite with Peter Acre, Sandra Clark, Tom George, Martin Hyder, Carl Prekopp, Marlene Sidaway, David Timson in a variety of roles performed the playlets.
+In 2004, a further four episodes under the title More Mr Mulliner were broadcast.